 This summary highlights information contained in the documents incorporated herein by reference.
-Before making an investment decision, you should read the entire prospectus, and our other filings with the SEC, including those filings incorporated herein by reference, carefully, including the sections entitled "Risk Factors" and "Special Note Regarding Forward-Looking Statements."
+Before making an investment decision, you should read the entire Reoffer Prospectus, and our other filings with the Commission, including those filings incorporated herein by reference, carefully, including the sections entitled "Risk Factors" and "Special Note Regarding Forward-Looking Statements."